sdroege/gstreamer-rs/docs/gstreamer-editing-services/docs.md

 `true` if `element` is a core track element.
 <!-- trait TrackElementExt::fn list_children_properties -->
-Gets an array of `gobject::ParamSpec`* for all configurable properties of the children of `self`.
+Gets an array of `glib::object::ParamSpec`* for all configurable properties of the children of `self`.

 # Deprecated